prash85/Overkill-3D-ArduinoControl/README.md

 > create a parser class

+> Serial Frame Constructor

+> Data Frame from Computer to Arduino
+> Commands Turn on LED power, Turn On

 > ## PWM Pin Configuration
 > PWM write example -> val = analogWrite(ledPin, val /4);
 > AnalogRead values go from 0 to 1023. analogWrite values from 0 to 255.
 Available PWM pins -> 3, 5, 6, 9, 10, 11